ethereum/remix-plugin/packages/engine/core/doc/tutorial/5-plugin-service.md

 3. `on('name', 'event')`

-The event listener does **not** requires the name of the service as the event is actually emitted at the plugin level.
+The event listener does **not** require the name of the service because the event is actually emitted at the plugin level.

 ```typescript